ITRS-Group/cordial/integrations/servicenow2/README.md

 The client configuration includes features to test, set and unset ServiceNow fields based on environment variables.

 >[!NOTE]
->The configuration is in the YAML format, so it is important to use the correct indentation and layout.
+>The configuration is in the YAML format, so it is important to use the correct indentation.
 Please pay attention to change you make to ensure these are correct.

-This processing is done in two _sections_, `defaults` and a selected _profile_, which are in turn made up of _groups_.
+This processing is done in two _sections_, `defaults` and a selected _profile_, which are in turn made up of _action groups_.
 First the [**`defaults`**](#defaults) section is evaluated and then the selected profile section.
 Each section is processed as an ordered list of groups of tests and actions.

-Each _group_ supports the following actions (more details below):
+Each _action group_ supports the following actions (more details [below](#actions-groups)):

 * `if` - Continue processing this group if the value(s) evaluate to `true`.
 The default is to act as if `if: true` is used.
 * `then` - Starts a new, lower level, group which is then processed in order and recursively